A Third of the Way Into 2017, Our All-Astros MVP Ballot

 Photo by Marco Torres

-Before I give you my rapid-fire, Astros-only MVP ballot, I bring you some glorious Astro-related betting odds news from our good friends at Bovada.lv.
+Before I give you my rapid-fire, Astros-only MVP ballot, I bring you some glorious Astros-related betting odds news from our good friends at Bovada.lv.
 The Astros came into the season snug in the upper third of MLB teams in odds to win the World Series, but since then, we all know what's happened — Dallas Keuchel became Dallas Keuchel again, Lance McCullers became right-handed 1999 Mike Hampton, and the everyday lineup has become the 1927 Yankees.

 The result has been the best record in baseball by four games on June 1, and the Astros becoming just the sixth team since the start of division play to have a 10+ game lead before June 1.
 It's worth noting, and actually a pretty good segue, that of the previous five teams to accomplish that feat, just one won the World Series.